ddkhoa/learning-note/postgres/partition/partition_table.md

 Partitioning has some drawbacks that a non-partition table doesn't have.
 In a partitioned table, each partition is a complete and independent entity.
 This creates limits and extra work when we want to create a unique constraint or an index across partitions.

 **Unique constraints**
-The engine only guarantees the intra-partition uniqueness.
+The engine only guarantees intra-partition uniqueness.
 As a consequence, global unique constraints must include all partition columns.

 **Indexes**
 `CREATE INDEX CONCURRENTLY` query cannot be run on a partitioned table.
 However, we can still create such an index while avoiding locking the table.
 The process is: